Nek5000/nekRS/README.md

 For convenience we provide various launch scripts in the `bin` directory.

 ## Documentation
 For documentation, see our [readthedocs page](https://nekrs.readthedocs.io/en/latest/).
 For now it's just a dummy.
-We hope to improve soon.
+We hope to improve it soon.

 ## Discussion Group
 Please visit [GitHub Discussions](https://github.com/Nek5000/nekRS/discussions).
 Here we help, find solutions, share ideas, and follow discussions.